nkokkos/vws/README.md

-# Vws (Vuforia Web Services ruby gem for API access)
+# Vws (Vuforia Web Services ruby gem for API access for target management)

 This is a ruby gem to interact with Vuforia web services api for managing the targets: https://developer.vuforia.com/resources/dev-guide/managing-targets-cloud-database-using-developer-api